View/download the original article from SDM here

 “The best use for 4K is to monitor large areas without sacrificing pixels on target and providing the ability to maintain a quality image when zooming in digitally.
 This makes these cameras ideal for large campuses, city surveillance, and the government sector, to name a few,” Elsayed describes.

 The main reason 4K is ideal in these types of deployments can be summed up in a single word: Zoom.
 “4K cameras offer real value for security practitioners who need to monitor and record large areas.
-Their higher resolution enables the use of wider field of views while maintaining the appropriate pixels on target to meet operational requirements,” says James Marcella, director of technical services and security industry liaison, Axis Communications, Chelmsford, Mass.
+Their higher resolution enables the use of the wider field of views while maintaining the appropriate pixels on target to meet operational requirements,” says James Marcella, director of technical services and security industry liaison, Axis Communications, Chelmsford, Mass.

 Early adopters of 4K technology have been those users who can most benefit from the combination of the highest resolution and frame rates possible.